OWASP Threat Dragon

 - Linux snap, AppImage, debian and rpm installers

-Download the .dmg MacOS installer from the releases folder.
+Download the .dmg MacOS installer from the github release area.
 Open the download and drag ‘OWASP Threat Dragon’ to the application directory.
-When the copy has finished then Threat Dragon can be run from launchpad or Finder -> Applications.
+When the copy has finished then Threat Dragon can be run from Apple Launchpad or using Finder -> Applications.

-If an error message pops up when running for the first time, along the lines of ‘OWASP Threat Dragon cannot be opened because the developer cannot be verified’ or “OWASP ZAP” cannot be opened because the developer cannot be verified, macOS cannot verify that this app is free from malware then follow this FAQ to resolve this.
+Threat Dragon is notarized by Apple, but if an error message pops up when running for the first time, along the lines of ‘“OWASP-Threat-Dragon” can’t be opened because Apple cannot check it for malicious software’ then follow this FAQ to resolve this.

-Download the Windows .exe installer from the releases folder.
+Download the Windows .exe NSIS installer from the github release area.
 Run the installer and invoke the application from the shortcut.
-The current versions of the desktop application are not code-signed, so you may get a warning when installing.

 For the latest versions of code between releases,

-npm can be used to install and run Threat Dragon locally:
+npm can be used to install and run Threat Dragon Desktop locally:

 Then to run it:

-There is a limited command line interface, with help:
+There is a command line interface, run help to see what commands are available:

 npm run help